harrysdc/SI507-Final-project/README.md

 ### User interaction
 ```
+$ python getbooks.py
-$ Welcome to the Book Recommedation System
+Welcome to the Book Recommedation System :)
-$ Do you prefer shorter books? (y/n) y
+Do you prefer shorter books? (y/n) y
-$ Do you prefer books about cooking/biography? (yn/ny) ny
+Do you prefer books about cooking/biography? (yn/ny) ny
-$ Do you prefer books published within a decade? (y/n) y
+Do you prefer books published within a decade? (y/n) y
 ```

 ## Data presentation